 Mark Hanna’s notion of doing “what he wanted” turned out to revolve around overseeing McKinley’s 1896 presidential campaign as chairman of the Republican National Committee.
 He proved to be as adroit at the intricacies of politics as he had been at business, so much so that his political enemies derided him as “Marcus Aurelius,” the kingmaker who had installed McKinley in the White House.
 More recent assessments suggest that the image of Hanna as a puppet-master has been greatly exaggerated, but there can be no doubt that he made an enormous contribution to the ascendance of McKinley.xv

-Shortly after the election of McKinley, Mark Hanna was appointed to the U.S. Senate to complete the term of John Sherman.
+Shortly after the election of McKinley, Mark Hanna was appointed to the U.S. Senate to complete the term of John Sherman, who had been named McKinley's Secretary of State.
 After McKinley’s reelection and subsequent assassination, there was talk that Hanna would run for president in 1904.
 By then, however, his health was failing, and he died in Washington on February 15, 1904.

 Leonard C. Hanna remained the chief executive of the M.A.
 Hanna Company until his own health began to fail.
 Then he began to turn the company over to younger members of the family, including his son, Leonard C. Hanna Jr. With the company securely in the family, he retired in 1917.
 On March 24, 1919, Leonard C. Hanna Sr. passed away in Cleveland.